 The Cairngorms National Park is one of the areas where the Scottish wildcat action plan is being implemented

-The Scottish wildcat is undoubtedly one of the most iconic and evocative mammals of the Cairngorms National Park and yet is on the brink of extinction.
-It’s rarer than the Bengal tiger and the main threats to the future survival of the species are:
+Scotland’s wildcats are undoubtedly one of the most iconic mammals of the Cairngorms National Park and yet are on the brink of extinction.
+They are rarer than the Bengal tiger and the main threats to the future survival of the species are:

-breeding healthy wildcats for later release to bolster the population through a conservation breeding programme;
+- breeding healthy wildcats for later release to boost the population through a conservation breeding programme;

 - gathering extensive data and sharing our findings to improve understanding of this elusive predator;